vaishak10/calculator-app-main/README.md

     For more detailed explanations on CSS properties refer ,
     3. https://developer.mozilla.org/en-US/docs/Web/css

-    Whenever i was stuck with a approach , found more insights and shortcuts from ,
+    Whenever I was stuck with a approach , found more insights and shortcuts from ,
     4. https://stackoverflow.com/questions

 - [Author](#author)